GabrielGausachs/Kmeans-for-NBA-PlayerTypes/README.md

 ![Alt text](<img/Barchart comparison.png>)

 In this barchart we can see the 2019 and 2020 season behave similarly.
-Both season there are very few Post Up Bigs compared to the other types and additionally, All-Offensive, On-Ball Handler and Spot-Up Wing are the most dominant types in the game of basketball.
+In both season there are very few Post Up Bigs compared to the other types and additionally, All-Offensive, On-Ball Handler and Spot-Up Wing are the most dominant types in the game of basketball.
 Here we can see the modern era of basketball.